peckham-daz/24-adv-creative-coding/Session_4/lab_exercises.md

 ## Exercise 4: Adding dropdown menu

-**Context**: Enhance the navigation bar by adding a dropdown menu for the Habitat section.
+**Context**: Improve the navigation bar by adding a dropdown menu for the Habitat section.

 1. **Create dropdown menu**:
     - In `index.html`, update the navigation bar to include a dropdown menu for the Habitat section.

 **Instructions**:
 - Add nested `<ul>` elements inside the Habitat list item.
-- Use CSS to style the dropdown menu and make it appear on hover.
+- Your CSS has been added to style the dropdown menu and make it appear on hover.
+Find it and see what it's doing.

 **Tips**:
 - Use `:hover` to display the dropdown menu.